hyperion-cs/dhaf/README.md

       type: web
       schema: http
 ```
 8. As you can see from the value of the `dhaf.node-name` parameter of the configuration file above, it is intended for the first dhaf node.
-Create two more of these, replacing the value of the parameter `dhaf.node-name` with `node-2` and `node-3` respectively (as well as the name of the config so as not to get confused.);
+Create two more of these, replacing the value of the parameter `dhaf.node-name` with `node-2` and `node-3` respectively (as well as the name of the config so as not to get confused);
 9. The only thing left to do is to run dhaf on all dhaf servers (don't forget to substitute the appropriate configuration file):
 ```shell
 ./dhaf.node --config config-n1.dhaf